-SMSC is vital to a well-rounded curriculum as it is embedded in everything the children learn and do.
-These skills are vital for children to function within society.
-We follow and refer to British Values within our lessons to help children identify their importance in modern day Britain.
-As part of developing SMSC I am always keen to hear from parents / carers who would be willing to share their knowledge and expertise with the children regarding their social, moral, spiritual and cultural development.
-Design and Purpose Our Academy values: Achievement, Belonging, Confidence, Determination and Excellence alongside British values: Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those with difference faith and beliefs are intrinsic in all we do.
+Our Academy values: Achievement, Belonging, Confidence, Determination and Excellence alongside British values: Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those with difference faith and beliefs are intrinsic in all we do.
 The curriculum design enables connections to the lives and heritage of our children and their community.
 We encourage our children to make positive contributions and an understanding of our community and wider society.
 Within our provision we exemplify British values through the teaching of general behaviours within the Academy.
-British Values have strong links to the Social, Moral, Spiritual and Cultural (SMSC) aspects of the curriculum and during our schools assemblies, Religious Education and PSHE lessons.
+British Values have strong links to the Social, Moral, Spiritual and Cultural (SMSC) aspects of the curriculum and during our schools assemblies, Religious Education and RSHE lessons from Early Years to Year 6.

 SMSC stands for Spiritual, Moral, Social and Cultural Development.
 It underpins everything we do as a school.